Jess Wright

 Bio

-I am a queer writer, historian, and teacher living in West Yorkshire.
+I am a writer, historian, and teacher living in West Yorkshire.
 My work has appeared in literary and academic journals, in anthologies and edited volumes, and in zines.
-My first book, a monograph titled The Care of the Brain in Early Christianity, was published by the University of California Press in 2022.
-I hold degrees from Cambridge and Princeton, and I'm an alum of the Tin House Summer Workshop.
-I have taught in community settings, prisons, secondary schools, and universities.
-At present, I teach in the Lifelong Learning Centre at the University of Leeds.
+I have written two books: The Care of the Brain in Early Christianity (University of California Press, 2022) and Psychiatry: Antiquity and Its Legacy (Bloomsbury, 2025).
+I hold degrees in Classics from Cambridge and Princeton, and I'm an alum of the Tin House Summer Workshop.
+For the past ten years, I have taught in community settings, prisons, and universities.
+At present, I teach in the Lifelong Learning Centre at the University of Leeds and run writing workshops in the local community.

 Writing: Selected Publications